Thursday AM Forecast: Rain sticks around but changes on the way

 The Tropics:

 Hurricane Lee, a high-end Category 2 storm, is continuing its northward turn into cooler waters and will gradually weaken as it travels north.
-The storm will pass west of Bermuda today where Hurricane warnings are in place and will travel near the coast of New England and southeast Canada on Friday and Saturday.
+The storm will pass west of Bermuda today where Tropical storm warnings are in place and will travel near the coast of New England and southeast Canada on Friday and Saturday.
 High swells and dangerous surf are anticipated across the entire East Coast.

 Lee is a very large storm with tropical storm force winds extending over 250 miles from the center.
 Although the center will pass to the west of Bermuda, they will still be close enough to see tropical storm force winds.
 In fact, Tropical Storm and Hurricane Watches are now in place for portions of New England.